wduraes/Workshops/Embedded Development IoT/Light Sensor/readme.md

 ## Adafruit.IO: Create the Topics/Feeds and Dashboard elements

-Visit https://io.adafruit.com log in with your account and click on the top menu Feeds:
+Visit https://io.adafruit.com log in with your account.

+Click on the top menu `Feeds`:

 1. Create a new feed/topic: `light`

+Click on the top menu `Dashboards`:

+1. Create a new Dashboard `LED Control`, and then click on `LED Control` to access this dashboard
-1. Click on Dashboards and create a new Dashboard: LED Control
+1. Click on the top right cogwheel icon, then `create a new block` to:
    1. Add a stream connected to the `light` topic
    1. Add a line chart connected to the `light` topic

 ## Breadboard Setup